 Dual Plugging BMW Airhead Motorcycles

-(and information on head milling, barrel shaving, CR, etc.)
+and information on head milling, barrel shaving, CR, etc.

 © Copyright, 2012, R. Fleischer

 The following article is my personal opinion.
-I ave tried to be fair, honest, & fully inform you.
+I have tried to be fair, honest, & fully inform you.

 Here is a URL for Tom Cutter's rather old article on dual plugging.
 While it has some errors & things that need updating, this may be useful if you are interested in more of the theory & background: http://rubberchickenracinggarage.com/Downloads/TomCutterDualPlugIgnition.pdf

-Please refer to other articles on MY website, dealing with the pulse-air system and ignition system, ETC. :
+Please refer to other articles on my website, dealing with the pulse-air system and ignition system, etc.

 One would have thought that I had posted about desecrating the Sistine Chapel.
 I got interesting replies, to say the least, almost all being off the LIST.
 I won't go into why I think that was so.
-What I WILL do is to make some hopefully definitive comments on dual-plugging and automatic advance units, setting timing, etc. in this article.
+What I will do is to make some hopefully definitive comments on dual-plugging and automatic advance units, setting timing, etc. in this article.

-What dual plugging does, or is supposed to do, is to start TWO flame fronts at the same time.
+What dual plugging does, or is supposed to do, is to start two flame fronts at the same time.
 Because of this, flame propagation in the combustion chamber may well be more even and possibly more complete.
 Combustion efficiency of more complete combustion, could increase performance.
 That is a simplified statement.
-Dual-plugging may also reduce exhaust value and seat problems (see 1., just below).
+Dual-plugging may also reduce exhaust value and seat problems (see 1 just below).

-PART I. Dual plugging DOES:
+Part I. Dual plugging does:

-3. Probably better gasoline mileage, particularly in the OLDER HIGHER compression ratio models.
+3. Probably better gasoline mileage, particularly in the older higher compression ratio models.

-6. Will allow QUITE high CR if one wants to use premium fuels & high profile pistons.
+6. Will allow quite high CR if one wants to use premium fuels & high profile pistons.

 7. Looks neat.